StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/delete-a-case.md

 <!-- md:permission `manageCase/delete` -->

-This topic provides step-by-step instructions for deleting a [case](about-cases.md) in TheHive.
+Permanently delete a [case](about-cases.md) from TheHive.

-Use this procedure to permanently delete a case.
-To close a case because it's a false positive or duplicate, use [Close a Case](close-a-case.md) instead.
+For false positives or duplicates, consider [closing the case](close-a-case.md) rather than deleting it.

 !!! danger "Permanent action"
     Deleting a case is an irreversible action.
 Once deleted, no one—not even the StrangeBee Support team—can recover the case.